-To simply the workflow I have created the ‘FilledRegion.ByIsovist‘ node in the BVN Dynamo package.
+To simplify the workflow, I have created the ‘FilledRegion.ByIsovist‘ node in the BVN Dynamo package.
 The script requires an element to define the centre or eye location.
 I have used a setout point generic annotation family for this.
 Once the script is complete, this category can then be turned off via visibility graphics if desired.

-Next we need to select the walls which will act as a boundary for the isovist.
+Next, we need to select the walls which will act as a boundary for the isovist.
 The easiest way to do this on a floorplate is to select a couple of walls and then isolate by category.
-This will allow you to select all the walls by dragging a rectangular window.
-(Note that you are unable to shift select multiple elements in Dynamo).
+This method will allow you to select all the walls by dragging a rectangular window.
+(Note that you are unable to shift-select multiple elements in Dynamo).
 The isovist will conform to any window or door openings in the walls.

 Once the isovist is created, the geometry is cleaned and rebuilt.
-A filled region is then generated on the document’s active view using the filled region type defined in the input.
+A filled region is then generated on the document’s current view using the filled region type defined in the input.
 The outline of the filled region will be ‘Thin lines’.
-If you wish to change the outline of the filled region your best bet is to use the ‘Element.OverrideColorInView‘.
+If you wish to change the outline of the filled region, your best bet is to use the ‘Element.OverrideColorInView‘.